effekseer/Effekseer/readme_tool_mac.txt

 * For those using Effekseer for the first time

+Let's open Effekseer.dmg and install it.
-Let's start Effekseer.exe in the Tool directory.
+Let's start Effekseer.exe.

 If it not run, please download mono to satisfy the operating environment.